 Set in a modern-day Mediterranean summer, the film’s atmosphere is aided by the lyrical photography of cinematographer Daria D’Antonio.
-The viewer gets a taste of the quality of her work from the first scene, where the camera’s movement combines tilting techniques with immaculate framing.
+The viewer gets a taste of her work’s quality from the first scene, where the camera’s movement combines tilting techniques with immaculate framing.

 The Musical Score

-The musical score is unobtrusive yet effective in heightening the dramatic effect of the picture in addition to communicating what’s going on in the characters’ minds.
+The musical score is unobtrusive yet effective in heightening the dramatic effect of the picture and communicating what’s going on in the characters’ minds.
 A prime example of this occurs during a live performance at a restaurant where the father and son dine on their reunion’s first night.

 Stolen Days Trailer

-The plot revolves around young Salvo’s experiences as he loses and gains perspectives of life and people thanks to the interaction with his father.
+The plot revolves around young Salvo’s experiences as he loses and gains perspectives of life and people thanks to his father’s interaction.
 Augusto Zazzaro delivers a stunningly credible performance in the film, once again confirming my observation of the value of discovering cinematic gems around the world only to be rewarded by a performance of a debuting young actor that far outperforms most of his adult and famed colleagues.

 A dynamic father-son relationship

-Although the father-son relationship gets off to a rocky beginning, it slowly turns into a pivotal motif of the story, highlighting the fact that age often does not correspond to greater maturity.
+Although the father-son relationship gets off to a rocky beginning, it slowly turns into a pivotal motif of the story, highlighting that age often does not correspond to greater maturity.

 Stolen Days is a masterpiece of the Coming-of-Age cinema, with a story capable of engaging viewers of all ages – even those who usually opt for an intriguing series on the TV.
 Its story is original and provides enough twists and turns to keep one’s attention, and it all culminates in a rewarding finale.